aniskhan146/Cartify/README.md

     > **Warning:** Without these keys, the application will fail to initialize its services and will likely show a blank screen.

+### Step 3: Set Up the Supabase Database Schema (How to Fix "Table Not Found" Errors)

+This application requires a specific database schema to function.
+The "table not found" errors mean this step has not been completed.

+1. Navigate to the **SQL Editor** section in your Supabase project dashboard.
+2. Click **"New query"**.
+3. Open the `supabase/schema.sql` file from this repository and copy its entire content.
+4. Paste the SQL content into the Supabase SQL Editor.
+5. Click **"RUN"**.

+This script will create all the necessary tables (`products`, `categories`, `profiles`, etc.) and set up the required security policies.
+After the schema is created, the application will automatically seed the tables with sample data on its first run if they are empty.

-### Step 3: Deploy Your Site
+### Step 4: Deploy Your Site

-1. After configuring the environment variables, trigger a new deploy from the "Deploys" tab if needed.
+1. After configuring the environment variables and setting up the database, trigger a new deploy from the "Deploys" tab on Netlify.
-2. Netlify will deploy your project.
-Once it's finished, you can visit your new live URL.
+2. Once it's finished, you can visit your new live URL.
+The app should now be fully functional.

-## Supabase Database Setup

-This application expects a certain database structure.
-When you run the application for the first time, it will automatically try to create and seed the necessary tables with sample data (`products`, `categories`, `variantOptions`, etc.).

-### Security: Row Level Security (RLS)

-For a production application, you **MUST** enable **Row Level Security (RLS)** on your Supabase tables to protect your data.

-1. Go to your Supabase Dashboard > Authentication > Policies.
-2. For each table, enable RLS and create policies.
-For example, you should make most tables publicly readable but restrict write access to only authenticated users or admins.

-Your site should now be live and fully functional!